 Then I went into giving more info about each of the 5 sections in the content keeping the experience for last.

 I’ll skip to the 4th part – the story.

 The first time I tasted coconut.

 I was 16 and regularly visiting Greece during the summer.

-A staple food during my visits in Greece – the pork gyro.
+A staple food during my visits to Greece – the pork gyro.
 Every day.
 Sometimes twice a day.
-Very basic soul food that I loved alot.
-You could say the gyro was my summer love that I returned to every year without fail.
+Very basic soul food that I loved a lot.
+You could say the gyro was the summer love that I returned to every year without fail.